Gazi Rakayet

-Gazi Rakayet is a Bangladeshi actor, director and writer.
-He is the recipient of various accolades, including 10 Bangladesh National Film Awards (with two for Best Director) for the films Mrittika Maya (2013), Anil Bagchir Ekdin (2015) and Gor (The Grave) (2020).
+Gazi Rakayet (born: 15 June 1966) is a Bangladeshi actor, director, producer and story writer who predominantly works in Dhallywood cinema and television drama.
+He made his debut with the liberation war film Nodir Naam Modhumoti (1996).

+He is the recipient of the Bangladesh National Film Awards for Best Film Director for the film Mrittika Maya (2013) and also won the Bangladesh National Film Award for Best Supporting Actor for his performance in the film Anil Bagchir Ekdin (2015).
+His directorial and produced film The Grave (2020) received the 45th Bangladesh National Film Awards in 11 categories including, the Best Film, Best Film Director, Best Film Actress, Best Story, Best Screenplay, Best Art Direction, Best Cinematographer, Best Editor, Best Makeup, Best Sound Designer and Best Costume designer.

 Education

 Rakayet passed his SSC exam from Gandaria High School in 1983 and HSC exam with an outstanding result from Notre Dame College, Dhaka in 1985.
 Then he earned his BSc degree in civil engineering from Bangladesh University of Engineering and Technology in 1993.

 Career

 In 1980, when Rakayet was in grade seven, he performed in a stage-play named Halchal.
 In 1988, he joined a team of stage actors at the Group Theatre Federation.
 Later he performed at Bailey Road for the first time in Kiron Mritya's Amrit Bish, directed by Syed Mohidul Islam.
 His first web series is Unoloukik.
 He acted as Ishtiaque Mirza, a writer in Chorki's web film Munshigiri.
+He later directed and produced the film The Grave, which was shot in his home village of Shinepukur, Dohar.